The Movie/Film/DVD thread...

 Re: The Movie/Film/DVD thread...

-Polecat wrote:The only one of his I have seen in Solaris, and it was beautiful (great book too!)apophenian wrote:Just borrowed the Andrei Tarkovsky Box set from a friend.
+apophenian wrote:Just borrowed the Andrei Tarkovsky Box set from a friend.
 Should keep me busy for a while...

 Let us know which ones of his you enjoy.